UCL-DSS/git-workshop/index.md

 -   Introduction to _Git_ and _Github_
 -   Manage your own project with _Git_
 -   `.gitignore` and what to be ignored
 -   Upload your personal project to _Github_
 -   Branch
 -   Collaberative projects and how to collaberate using _Git_ and _Github_
+-   Practice: Collaboration in Pairs
--   Example: _Attendance Sheet_
+-   Practice: _Attendance Sheet_

 ## Prerequisition